How To Make The Best Bonsai Soil For Your Tree

 This means that you will need to water your tree frequently if you choose an inorganic soil mixture.
 Fewer waterings will likely result in a dead tree!

-Inorganic soil is made up of ingredients such as pumice, lava rock and akadama.
+Inorganic soil is made up of ingredients such as pumice, lava rock, and akadama.
 Each ingredient offers different benefits.

 Pumice has an amazing ability to retain water while allowing air to pass through.
 It also provides a great amount of drainage, even when it’s wet!
 Pumice is a great addition to any soil mix and offers many benefits for your tree’s health!

 Lava rock has similar properties as pumice but provides slightly less drainage and water retention.
-The unique thing about lava rock is that it does not decompose like other organics can over time, which means you won’t have to repot as often as with other growing mediums.
+The unique thing about lava rock is that it does not decompose as other organics can over time, which means you won’t have to repot as often as with other growing mediums.

 Akadama is a clay-based soil that is the most common bonsai soil in Japan.
 Akadama is only found in Japan and has a very distinct reddish color when it is wet.